meekys/cam_overlay/README.md

 # Compiling
 ## Raspberry Pi
-Simply run `make` from the command line
+Simply run `make` from the command line in the cam_overlay directory

 ## X11 (Debian, Ubuntu, etc...)
 Run `make DISPLAY=x11` from the command line